 Throughout his life in New Zealand Hugh Green continued to indulge in his first love – cattle dealing.
 The touchstones of his life were his strong Catholic faith, his love for his family and his devotion to both Ireland and New Zealand.
 He died age 80 at his home in Mt Albert, Auckland where he had lived for more than 50 years.
 His business and philanthropic work continues today through the Hugh Green Group and The Hugh Green Foundation.

-Published in 2011, Hugh’s memoir of his life “The Story of an Irish Immigrant Who Never Left Home”, is available for purchase from Hugh Green Group for $20 ($25 including postage within New Zealand).
+Published in 2011, Hugh’s memoir of his life “The Story of an Irish Immigrant Who Never Left Home”, is available from Hugh Green Group.

 Please e-mail [email protected] to order your copy.

 Born in Raphoe County Donegal, Ireland, the fifth of eight children

 Left School at the age of 12 and worked as a cattle drover and dealer

 Moved to Scotland and later England working on hydro schemes and railway